Auto Care Tips

 Replacing an AIR FILTER can improve gas mileage

 Replacing a clogged air filter can improve your car’s gas mileage by as much as 10%!
 We recommend having your air filter checked every time you have an oil change.
-At Five Star Auto Care, we not only perform a visual inspection, we also use an air gun to see how resticted the air flow is, which allows us to determine if it's time for a new filter or if you can wait awhile.
+At Five Star Auto Center, we not only perform a visual inspection, we also use an air gun to see how resticted the air flow is, which allows us to determine if it's time for a new filter or if you can wait awhile.

 RIGHT TIRE PRESSURE = Better Gas Mileage